ligershark/WebOptimizer/README.md

 });
 ```

 The `AddCssBundle` method will combine the two source files in the order they are listed and then minify the resulting output file.
-The file `/css/bundle.css` lives in memory only and not as a file on disk.
+The output file `/css/bundle.css` is created and kept in memory and not as a file on disk.

 To bundle all files from a particular folder, we can use globbing patterns like this: